threefoldfoundation/info_threefold/src/farming/farming_logic3.md

 ![](img/becomefarmer.png)

-TFT are rewarded when new capacity (storage & compute) is added to the ThreeFold_Grid in the form of hardware.
+TFT is rewarded to farmers when capacity (storage & compute) is made available to the ThreeFold_Grid by connecting a 3Node.

-This is done by [TFT Farming](become_a_farmer), ThreeFolds more sustainable equivalent of cryptocurrency miners.
+This is done by [Farming TFT](become_a_farmer), ThreeFold's sustainable equivalent of crypto mining.

-The amount of TFT which need to be farmed are calculated once a month by the open source [consensus driven token reward engine](tftech:consensus3).
+The amount of farmed TFTs is calculated monthly by the open source [consensus driven token reward engine](tftech:consensus3).

 !!!include:farming_logic_disclaimer

 ## Farming Reward Logic Variables

 The amount of TFTs that are created by farmers depends on three variables:
+- Proof-of-Capacity
+- Cloud Production Rate (CPR)
+- Uptime

 ### 1. Proof-of-Capacity